newtover/essays/Sharing-Directories-with-Docker-Containers.md

 ## A Better Approach

-So, what was that thing that amazed me in the quote above?
-It was that I can now set up owner and group permissions for my shared directories in a volume and attach the volume to my container that needs those permissions.
+So, what was that thing that amazed me in the quote from the long introduction?
+I suddenly understood that I can set up owner and group permissions for my shared directories in a volume and attach the volume to my container that needs those permissions.
 That changes the game completely, you can now make pre-cooking in volumes instead of the `Dockerfile`.
 It has its drawbacks, but allows to make the images reusable.

 And next I realized something that had always been under my nose.
-It is not only volumes are attached with set-up owner and group permissions. *Any directory you attach to a container is attached with owner and group permissions of the host system.* You don't need to run `chown` or `chmod` when you build the image at all.
+It is not only volumes are attached with set-up owner and group permissions. *Any directory you attach to a container is attached with owner and group permissions of the host system.* That was actually old news, but that means that you don't need to run `chown` or `chmod` when you build the image at all.
+You can install anything you need from `root`, and then just run the container with the -u `owner:group` of that directory.

 Now we will look at some examples.